apache/cloudstack-documentation/source/adminguide/networking/dynamic_static_routing.rst

 During the network creation, CloudStack will

 - Allocate an AS number to the network
-- Configure BGP sessions in the network VR to connect to all BGP peers the network owner can access.
+- If the network owner does not have dedicated BGP peers, or account setting "use.system.bgp.peers" is set to true, configure BGP sessions in the network VR to connect to all BGP peers the network owner can access.
+- If the network owner has dedicated BGP peers, and account setting "use.system.bgp.peers" is set to false, configure BGP sessions in the network VR to connect to all dedicated BGP peers of the domain and the network owner.

 ROOT admin can change BGP peers of an existing network with Dynamic routing.
+After that, the network VR will only connect to selected BGP peers.

 |dynamic-routing-change-network-bgp-peers.png|